 The in-home dinners can be thought of as “organized potlucks.”
 They are great settings for serious conversations among UU members and friends.
 Hosts arrange the times for the dinners and provide the hors d’oeuvres.
 Other couples or singles bring the entrée, the vegetable and salad, the dessert, and bread if needed.

-In December the entire group will enjoy an hors d’oeuvres party at Church.
+In December the entire group enjoyed an hors d’oeuvres party at Church.
 In April the group will celebrate with a “Spring Fling Potluck” at church.